igor-krawczuk/agilentpyvisa/README.md

+﻿# WARNING: might contain bugs and while is very much intended to help you write code that generates nice configuration structs, a lot of refactoring still has to be done, so the API will break.
+Once I have finished my Masters Thesis I will do that major refactor, so you code WILL break.

+If you are fine with that, feel free to read on and try the library:)

 # agilentpyvisa
 A WIP library to control B1500 and similar testers via the VISA protocol, built on pyvisa

 First tests are working, but a lot is till to be done.

 # Introduction
-As I need it for my research internship, I will develop a python based library to make writing complex tests as convenient as possible.
+As I needed it for my research internship, I developed a python based library to make writing complex tests as convenient as possible.
  I am putting it on Github so others can use it if it helps them as well, critique it and maybe give me some advice on how to do things

 It is very much a work in progress and not stable at all.
 It is also missing a lot of functions and was not tested yet.